kzar/bitratchet-js/README.md

  - It must contain a length field containing a number specifying - in bits - how large the primtive is.
 If the primitive is of a static length this should be set immediately, if the primtive is of dynamic length it should be initially set to 0 and then adjusted by the parse and unparse functions.
  - If the primtive's length is not divisible by 8 it must ignore the remaining bits inside the last byte of the ArrayBuffer.
  - If the primitive is created with invalid options, or used with invalid data an exception should be thrown.
 (With the - heh - exception of being given too much data, that should always be handled but the excess just ignored.)
- - If the data should be skipped for whatever reason when parsing or unparsing `false` should be returned by the `parse` and `unparse` functions.
+ - If the data should be skipped for whatever reason when parsing or unparsing `undefined` should be returned by the `parse` and `unparse` functions.

 Included primitives: